Skip to main content

 export PYTHONPATH="./env/lib/python3.10/site-packages:$PYTHONPATH"

-# Run Migration
+# Run Migrations

 /var/lang/python310/bin/python3.10 manage.py migrate --noinput